zendesk/maxwell/docs/docs/config.md

 3. A host to capture the schema from (`--schema_host`).

-Often, all three hosts are the same.  `host` and `replication_host` should be different if mysql is chained off a slave.  `schema_host` should only be used when using the maxscale replication proxy.
+Often, all three hosts are the same.  `host` and `replication_host` should be different if maxwell is chained off a replica.  `schema_host` should only be used when using the maxscale replication proxy.

-Note that bootstrapping is currently not available when `host` and `replication_host` are separate, due to some implementation details.

 #### Multiple Maxwell Instances